intel/llvm/sycl/doc/UsersManual.md

 **`-fsycl-device-only`**

     Compile only device part of the code and ignore host part.
+If specified without -fsycl-targets=<arg>, spir64 is the default triple.

 **`-f[no-]sycl-use-bitcode`** [EXPERIMENTAL]